sptrakesh/config-db/README.md

 See [example](test/integration/curl.sh) for sample HTTP requests and responses.

+#### Custom headers
+Request options as defined in the flatbuffers schema can be specified using custom HTTP headers when making request to the HTTP/2 service.
+* `x-config-db-if-not-exists` - Use to specify the `if_not_exists` property.
+  A value of `true` is interpreted as the boolean value `true`.
+Any other values are interpreted as `false`.
+See the `PutNotExists` function in the example.

 **Note:** The HTTP service does not support batch (multiple *key*) operations.

 **Note:** The HTTP service does not support *move* operations.